Institut supérieur du commerce de Paris: History

 The ISC Paris business school was inaugurated in the autumn of 1963 at 6 avenue Léon Heuzey, in the 16th arrondissement of Paris.
-Founded by Paul Icard, director of the Institute of Industrial Sale Psychology, with the goal of training "business executives adapted to the methods of modern business."
-The ISC Paris was a non-profit association (law 1901) with a Board of Directors.
-Students were eligible for admission immediately after the earning their baccalaureate; initially the duration of study was two years.
-The first promotion (promo 64) was composed of thirty-eight male students.
-Founded in early 1963, the Board of Students of the ISC Paris directed student life and activities at the school.
+Founded by Paul Icard, director of the Institute of Industrial Sales Psychology, with the goal of training "business executives adapted to the methods of modern business."
+The ISC Paris was a non-profit association (under the 1901 law) with a Board of Directors.
+Students were eligible for admission immediately after earning their baccalaureate; initially, the duration of study was two years.
+The first promotion (promo 64) consisted of 38 male students.
+Founded in early 1963, the ISC Paris Board of Students directed student life and activities at the school.
 Extracurricular activities were a core part of the professional degrees.
 In 1969, the Board of Students separated from the school administration and incorporated as a separate, non-profit association.
-In 1970 the "Junior Enterprise" of the ISC Paris was founded.
+In 1970, the ISC Paris's "Junior Enterprise" was founded.

-On 19 May 1969 ISC Paris was recognized by the State in a ministerial decree.
+On 19 May 1969, ISC Paris was recognized by the State in a ministerial decree.
 Simultaneously, it moved to new premises at 13 rue Jacques Bingen in the 17th arrondissement.
-The school had a student body of approximately one hundred students at the time.
-In 1971 the length of the course of study was increased by a year to three years.
-Also in 1971, admission to the school was closed to those who had only earned their baccalaureate, requiring an additional year of preparation.
-The same year admission to the Institut supérieur du commerce de Paris was opened to women.
+The school had approximately 100 students at the time.
+In 1971, the course of study was increased from one to three years.
+Also in 1971, admission to the school was closed to those who had earned only a baccalaureate, requiring an additional year of preparation.
+The same year, admission to the Institut supérieur du commerce de Paris was opened to women.

 In 1975, ISC Paris moved to its current location at 22 Boulevard du Fort de Vaux, occupying an area of 2200 m^{2} offering amenities such as a language laboratory, group study rooms, conference rooms, and a computer lab.
 The entry examination was thereafter opened to parallel admissions to students with 2 to 4-year post-baccalaureate university degrees.
-In 1976 there were nearly one thousand applicants to the business school.
+In 1976, there were nearly one thousand applicants to the business school.
 ISC Paris subsequently chose to open examination centers in regional provinces with the support of local chambers of commerce and high schools.